Click to Return to Conference Hub

 Strengthening Data Culture: Action Review Toolkit & Cultivating a Trauma-Informed Data Culture

 Is your organization seeking to identify new ways to strengthen your data culture?
 During this session, you will learn about two approaches to this work.
-First, Ayawa P. Fiagbedzi of the Rockefeller Foundation will present the Action Review Toolkit (ART), a structured approach to learning that moves beyond traditional hindsight-only reflection.
+First, Ayawa P. Fiagbedzi, Manager, Strategic Learning & Impact at The Rockefeller Foundation, will present the Action Review Toolkit (ART), a structured approach to learning that moves beyond traditional hindsight-only reflection.
 You will explore how and what data to bring to key reflection points across a program’s lifecycle to foster actionable learning and continuous improvement.
 Then Jacquelyn Santiago-Nazario and Mica Knox of COMPASS Youth Collaborative, a Hartford-based organization that works with youth facing severe trauma, will discuss how they intentionally build trauma-informed practices into all aspects of their data culture while supporting staff who bring their own lived experiences to this work.

 The AI Trust Deficit: Why Public Perception Moves Faster Than Policy

-Generative AI tools (such as ChatGPT and image generators) are becoming more widely used by Americans, yet public trust isn't keeping pace.
+Generative AI tools (such as ChatGPT and image generators) are becoming more widely used across the country, yet public trust isn't keeping pace.
 The Quinnipiac AI Poll shows over half believe AI will harm education, with most trusting AI only "some of the time" or "hardly ever."
 Many feel businesses and government manage AI inadequately, while concerns about political misuse and misinformation persist.
-Tamilla Triantoro, Assoc Prof of Business Analytics and Information Systems, will examine the gap between AI adoption and trust using survey data, deployment trends, and forecasts from the World Economic Forum and Anthropic Economic Index.
+Tamilla Triantoro, Associate Professor of Business Analytics and Information Systems at Quinnipiac University School of Business, will examine the gap between AI adoption and trust using survey data, deployment trends, and forecasts from the World Economic Forum and Anthropic Economic Index.
 We'll explore what fuels this skepticism, oversight limitations, and strategies for building human-centered AI systems that can earn trust in 2026 and beyond.